TheLuqio/Software-Design-and-Modeling-Project/README.md

 # BracketForge

-A tournament fixture-scheduling library with a small Tkinter desktop app built on top of it, for entering teams and watching the schedule play out.
+A tournament fixture scheduling library with a small Tkinter desktop app built on top of it, for entering teams and watching the schedule play out.

 ## Elevator pitch